 At less than $14 each, a couple of heavy duty commercial rimmed baking sheets are one of the most useful and best kitchen deals around.
 Treat them well—I line mine with sheets of unbleached parchment paper, which is wonderful stuff—and they'll last for ages.
 I've been using the heck out of some of mine for 20 years for everything from baking scones to roasting Brussels sprouts.
 I've even baked brownies in them, and of course they're great for cookies.

-I like my roasted vegetables nice and soft and browned, but if you let them cook too much, the eggplant skin starts to toughen.
+I like my roasted vegetables nice and soft and browned, but if you let them cook too much, the eggplant skin starts to toughen (or you can peel the whole eggplants if you want; the skin comes off easily).
 Keep in mind that the eggplant, onion, and peppers all shrink down a lot while roasting.

 The weights listed here are for the prepped, cubed vegetables.
 (I love my Oxo Good Grips 11-pound scale and often use it several times a day; the pull-out display is awesome.)

-6 cups 1-inch diced eggplant (about 20 ounces or 3 medium Italian bell shaped)
+6 cups 1-inch diced eggplant (about 20 ounces or 3 medium Italian bell shaped), peeled if desired

 2 cups 1-inch diced sweet red peppers (about 8 ounces or 2 large bell peppers)